DanWahlin/AspNetCorePostgreSQLDockerApp/README.md

 # ASP.NET Core with PostgreSQL and Docker Demo

 Application demo designed to show how ASP.NET Core and PostgreSQL can be run in Docker containers.
+The app uses Entity Framework to create a simple database that stores Docker commands and examples.

 ##To run the app with Docker Containers: